Ruud's Commodore Site: Template Home Email

 The first idea was to use an extended version of the link system as used by various Commodore floppy drives: the first two bytes of a sector point to the next track/sector.
 In case of CBM-DOS the idea was to use four bytes so the FS would be able to handle drives larger than 16 MB.
 An additional idea was not only using four bytes to point to the next sector but also four bytes to point to the previous one.
 Could come in handy in case of errors or looking for accidently deleted files.

-While programming the boot sector I realized that this idea had one disadvantage: it would be very time consuming.
+But while programming the boot sector I realized that this idea had one disadvantage: it would be very time consuming.
 I first had to load the sector in a reserved part of the memory so I could copy the last 504 bytes of real data to their final destination.
 Whether it can be done with using DMA or not, the extra operation would cost valuable time.
 And then the same for saving a file.

 The data of a MS-DOS sector only holds data and therefore can be copied to its final destination in one go; no time consuming extra copy actions needed anymore.